DINA-community/Matching-Agent/README.md

 - docker (28.5 or newer)
 - docker compose (2.40 or newer)
 - OpenJDK 17 (or newer) (optional, required for ISDuBA CSAF source).
 Ensure `java` is on your `PATH` (or set `JAVA_HOME` accordingly).
-- Sphinx (for docs)

-You can either build the docs with `uv run make docs` and follow the instructions there or proceed with the instructions below.

 The following steps are intended for setting up a development environment on Ubuntu.
 For other distributions or operating systems, you may need to adjust the instructions accordingly.